IBM Corporation

 About the Program

 IBM Corporation’s Almaden site in San Jose, California, consists of approximately 40 acres of developed land and 650 acres of wild land.
 The area includes habitats such as non-native and serpentine grasslands, sage scrubs, native oaks and a large grove of eucalyptus.
-A goal of the site is the recovery, restoration and enhancement of native cavity nesting birds, including the western bluebird.
+A goal of the site is the recovery, restoration and enhancement of native cavity-nesting birds, including the western bluebird.
 The decline of the species can be attributed to the loss of natural nesting cavities, increased competition from house sparrows and European starlings and the reduction of insects due to the use of pesticides.

 Practices and Impacts